flowagentnu/1rel-documentation/docs/modules/widgets/common-properties.md

-# Common Properties
+# Common Widget Properties

-These properties are available for all widgets.
-Use them to customize appearance and behavior.
+These properties are available for all widgets and let you customize their appearance and behavior.

-## JSON Configuration
+## When to Use
+Use these properties whenever you want to adjust the look, feel, or actions of any widget in FlowAgent.

+## How It Works
+- Add these properties to your widget configuration JSON.
+- Adjust icons, colors, height, and add buttons as needed.

+## Options & Parameters
 - **icon** (string): Widget icon.
 Use any Google Fonts icon name.
 - **iconColor** (string): Icon color (e.g., `#634DA3`).
 - **iconBackgroundColor** (string): Icon background color (hex code).